sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 tags: number-theory random
 ---

-There's way too much documentation about binary [LFSRs][LFSR], and not a whole lot on doing the same with other bases.
+There's way too much documentation about binary [LFSRs][LFSR] out there, and not a whole lot on doing the same with other bases.
 Here are some tables for other bases so things can be thrown together without too much thought.

 In the binary case one has a selection of taps which are either used or not used, and the next bit (digit) in the sequence is the parity of the